Sustainable Urban Design - Master's Programme

 In addition to the documents mentioned under Step 2, you must submit a portfolio, a statement of purpose and a CV when you apply to this programme.
-Letters of recommendation are not requested.
-For instructions, please visit the Faculty of Engineering web pages.
+For detailed instructions on the portfolio, please read more here.

 WATCH: How to apply to a Master's programme